-Where is England's steepest street? - BBC News
+Is this England's steepest street?

-Where is England's steepest street?
+Where are England's steepest streets?

-Where is England's steepest street?
-We asked readers to name the thigh-burning inclines that fill their hearts with terror - and enlisted Ordnance Survey to check the results.
+Where are England's steepest streets?
+We asked readers to name the thigh-burning inclines that fill their hearts with terror - and enlisted Ordnance Survey's help checking the gradients.

 Shaftesbury, Dorset